 The Perseids are associated with Comet Swift-Tuttle.
 Debris stretches along its orbit.
 Swift-Tuttle returns every 130 years, last approaching in 1992.
 Perseids start on July 23 and continue through August 20.
 Pea-like bits enter Earth's atmosphere at 40 miles per second.

 We do not see these bits.
 What we see is ionized air glowing around them.
 A meteor's direction matters, whether it is meeting us head-on or catching up with us from behind.
 The Perseids meet us head-on, which is why they are fast.

 5 DRACONIDS - Peak October 8.

 These slow meteors from Comet Giacobini-Zinner were brilliant in 1948.

 Yet another shower from the dust of Halley's Comet, the Orionids favor the Southern Hemisphere.
-Orionids are beautiful because they fall against the background of bright winter stars.
+Orionids are beautiful because we see them against the background of the bright winter stars.
 The radiant is close to Betelgeuse.

 The Taurids are associated with Comet Encke.
 There are only a few meteors per hour, but there are a lot of fireballs.

 The Leonids are associated with Comet Temple-Tuttle.
 That this prolific shower peaks November 17, is a shame because of cold weather.
 The radiant is inside the sickle of Leo.
 The Leonids are known for meteor storms, outbursts of 1000 meteors per hour.
 The storm of 1833 was so intense that people thought it was the end of the world.
 Joseph Smith, the founder of Mormonism, thought it heralded the second coming of Christ.

 Geminids are caused by an asteroid.
 They are slow moving and believed to be increasing.
 The radiant is near Castor.
 50-70 meteors an hour are possible.
 Cold nights discourage!